farellano91/friends-list-app/README.md

 # Friends List App
-App created with Ruby On Rails 6, Bootstrap 5
+App created with Ruby On Rails 6 and Bootstrap 5